 This example describes work in Ghana to perform a baseline assessment of antimicrobial resistance.
 This assessment was used to inform the process to develop a National Policy on Antimicrobial Resistance in the country.

 Antimicrobial resistance surveillance systems are often active and operational in resource-rich countries.
-Contrarily, resource-limited countries such as Ghana often do not have an active surveillance system, and there is limited or no data on AMR.
+Contrarily, resource-limited countries such as Ghana often do not have an active surveillance system, and there is limited or no data on resistance.

-In 2011, Ghana formed an AMR working group and a national platform on antimicrobial resistance to drive forward a country-wide antimicrobial resistance agenda.
+In 2011, Ghana formed an AMR working group and a national platform to drive forward a country-wide antimicrobial resistance agenda.
 The platform brought together actors from various fields such as regulatory authorities, pharmacists, microbiologists and research institutions.
 In order to have data to feed into the policy development process, it was decided to conduct a new baseline assessment of resistance, and a study team was appointed.
 Prior to this study, the latest available nation wide data in Ghana was generated in 2003.
-New national data was therefore urgently needed to assess the current AMR situation and identify the needs for improved infrastructure and laboratory capacity.
+New national data was therefore urgently needed to assess the current situation and identify the needs for improved infrastructure and laboratory capacity.

 Specific objectives of the study were to: